Author: Kyle McCarthy

 Tags : Baby, City Break, DC, Kids, Multigen, Museums & Culture, North America, Teens, USA

-There are hundreds of free family attractions in Washington DC, the American capital where presidents and their legacies are celebrated -- the only challenge is making time to do them all.
+There are hundreds of free family attractions in Washington DC, the American capital where presidents and their legacies are celebrated, and now it's also a very cool city to visit, with fresh dining, art and cultural happenings.
+The only challenge is making time to do them all.
 What follows is a review of our favorite Washington DC attractions and activities for families.

 Try to plan a free walking tour with Free Tours By Foot, who offer a 2-hour guided adventure at no cost, just for tips!
 For lodging suggestions in the area, see Hotels in Washington DC.
 For general information, contact the Washington DC Convention and Tourism Corporation at 800/422-8644.
 One of DC's assets for families is Children's Concierge (877/888-5462), a special fee-based service that plans custom, guided walks for visitors of all ages, all needs, and with all interests.